zhutoutoutousan/A-study-note-as-a-beginner/_COMMITMENT.md

 - List the boundry of your COMMITMENT for better management
 - It's time for you to instill **soul** into yourself by COMMITMENT
 # Daily Workout
+- Main goal
+    - Maintain or slight increase on muscle mass and strength
+    - 0.4kg weight loss per week
+- Style
+    - Subconscious, clear enough energy for IT part
 # Daily Language Vocabulary Training
 - German
 - French
+- Spanish
 # Translation Training for Exam
 # IT Sophistication Improvement Commitment(2022/2/13-2023/2/13)
 ## Origin and basic planning - 2022/2/13